 When it comes to domestic violence charges, there is a lot on the line.
 Sometimes, just being charged with domestic violence is enough for a court to issue an order preventing you from living at your home or seeing your family.
 If you have children, a conviction can cause you to lose custody and visitation rights.
 In addition to the fines and prison time that can result, being convicted of domestic violence can have a dramatic impact on your housing and career opportunities for years to come.

 What to Do If You’re Accused of Domestic Violence

-If you’ve been charged with domestic violence, don’t lose hope.
+If you have been charged with domestic violence, do not lose hope.
 You have rights, and the skilled attorneys at Wegman & Levin will tell your side of the story.
 We are committed to serving all of our clients with individualized attention and understanding so that we can develop the best strategy for each case.
 When you work with us, you get more than 50 years of combined experience fighting for your future.